pmeissner/behancer/README.md

 ### Notes

 The plugin caches the data once a day so you shouldn't hit Behance's API request limits of 150 per hour.
-Unfortunantly, if you edit a Behance projects you will have to wait 24 hours to see the change on your site, or wipe out your cache if you are impatient.
+Unfortunantly, if you edit a Behance project you will have to wait 24 hours to see the change on your site, or wipe out your cache if you are impatient.